ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 2.x usage as close to writing Python 3 code as is practical.

 Support in enterprise Linux distributions is also a key point for uptake of Python 3.
-Canonical have already shipped long term support for two versions of Python 3 (Python 3.2 in Ubuntu 12.04 LTS and 3.4 in 14.04 LTS) and are `in the process of eliminating`_ Python 2 from the installation images.
-A Python 3 stack has existed in Fedora since Fedora 13 and has been growing over time, and there is now a stated goal to remove Python 2 from the live install CDs by `late 2015`_ (Fedora 23).
-Red Hat also now ship a fully supported Python 3.3 and 3.4 runtimes as part of our `Red Hat Software Collections`_ product and the OpenShift Enterprise self-hosted Platform-as-a-Service offering (and I assume we'll see 3.5 added to that mix some time in late 2015 or early 2016).
-At Fedora's Flock conference in August 2015, Denise Dumas (VP of Platform Engineering) indicated that Red Hat aimed to have the next major version of Red Hat Enterprise Linux ship Python 3 only.
+Canonical have already shipped long term support for three versions of Python 3 (Python 3.2 in Ubuntu 12.04 LTS, 3.4 in 14.04 LTS, and 3.5 in 14.04 LTS) and are continuing with `the process of eliminating`_ Python 2 from the installation images.

+A Python 3 stack has existed in Fedora since Fedora 13 and has been growing over time, with Python 2 successfully removed from the live install CDs in `late 2015`_ (Fedora 23).
+Red Hat also now ship fully supported Python 3.x runtimes as part of the `Red Hat Software Collections`_ product and the OpenShift Enterprise self-hosted Platform-as-a-Service offering (with new 3.x versions typically becoming commercially available within 6-12 months of the upstream release, and then remaining supported for 3 years from that point).

+At Fedora's annual Flock conference in August 2015, Denise Dumas (VP of Platform Engineering) also indicated that Red Hat aimed to have the next major version of Red Hat Enterprise Linux ship only Python 3 in the base operating system, with Python 2 available solely through the Software Collections model (inverting the current situation, where Python 2 is available in both Software Collections and the base operating system, while Python 3 is only commercially available through Software Collections and the Software Collections based OpenShift environments).

 The Arch Linux team have gone even further, making Python 3 the `default Python`_ on Arch installations.
 I am `dubious`_ as to the wisdom